Are you a victim of Sexual Harassment in the Workplace?

 Over recent weeks numerous stories of sexual harassment in the workplace have been reported in the news, often with very famous figures at the centre of the allegations.
+This post is intended to help, but if you want to talk to an Employment Solicitor about your situation, call for a free consultation on 01522 440512.

 This blog contains information to help employees suffering from sexual harassment in the workplace.
 However, I want to be very clear that this blog is not comprehensive advice.
 Depending on the circumstances of any particular case, additional measures such as referrals to the police, safeguarding, DBS etc… may well be appropriate and these measures are not detailed in this blog.